 9. Defective equipment was a factor in 4% of fatal truck crashes.

 10. Animals were a factor in 1% of fatal truck crashes.

 If you or a loved one was injured or killed in an auto accident involving a heavy duty vehicle in Riverside County, you may be entitled to compensation (typical monetary compensation / money).

 Make sure you hire a personal injury attorney who specializes (and has a proven track record) in commercial truck accidents and can assist you in dealing with insurance companies, filing a successful accident claim, and recovering full damages and achieving justice.

 For over 35 years, our lead personal injury attorney has been assisting clients throughout Southern California.

-Contact our law offices today by calling (951) 324-5174 to arrange a free consultation and case review.
+Contact our law offices today by calling (800) 324-5174 to arrange a free consultation and case review.
 Our highly specialized attorney Derek Pakiz is experienced, friendly, professional attentive, dependable, and tenacious.